Tap water vs bottled water? Yes, unfortunately for many it’s still a question.

 Let’s look at 10 benefits of drinking tap water and you’ll never want to buy bottled water again – no question about it!

 The most obvious benefit to drinking tap water vs bottled water is that it creates no waste and helps you go single-use plastic free.
-On the other hand, 373 million plastic bottles end up in Australian landfill every year.
-While we’re talking about waste, did you know it takes 3L of tap water to produce one litre of bottled water?
+In the USA 50 billion water bottles are sold every year and at least 38 billion of them end up in landfills, roughly 60 million plastic bottles every day.
+Australians are even worse compared to the size of the population.
+They buy almost 15 billion plastic bottles every year and many of these end up in landfill or in our waterways.
+While we’re talking about waste and resources, did you know it takes 3L of tap water and 250 ml of oil to produce one litre of bottled water?
 It sounds outrageous, but it’s the truth.
 Drinking tap water stops you from creating more plastic waste as well as wasting water in the process.

 There are so many ways that tap water is better for the environment than bottled water.
 Firstly, bottled water takes anywhere from 1-2,000 times the amount of energy to produce as tap water.
 When you consider bottle manufacturing, filling, shipping, and keeping water cold in fridges, it’s easy to see where the energy is going.
 At the same time, plastic water bottle manufacturing released more than 2.5 million tonnes of carbon dioxide into the atmosphere in 2006.
 Compare this with tap water, which released none.